dolphindb/DolphinDBPlugin/kafka/README.md

 ### 2.3 Move the result to bin/linux64

-Copy .so and .txt to bin/linux64:
+copy the .so and .txt to bin/linux64
 ``` shell
 cp /path/to/libPluginKafka.so /path/to/kafka/bin/linux64
 cp /path/to/PluginKafka.txt /path/to/kafka/bin/linux64